Chapter 2

 “I would assume the bump on your head has prompted a very extensive form of amnesia.”

 I could not think what to say.
 His explanation was starting to make sense, even though I had the strongest feeling that it was simply wrong.
 Another long deep silence ensued, with Wilbur and I both lost in thought.
-As much to break the silence as anything, I finally asked, “After I lost consciousness, how did I get here?”
+As much to break the silence as anything, I finally asked, “After I lost consciousness, how did I get here?
+And don’t tell me I sleepwalked.”

 Wilbur hesitated before replying, only briefly, but for an instant his poker-face seemed to waver with uncertainty, filling me with suspicion.
-“I don’t know.
-There was a knock at the door late yesterday afternoon and there you were lying on the doorstep, unconscious, with no one else in sight.”
+“I don’t know exactly how you arrived here.
+There was a knock at the door late yesterday afternoon, and there you were lying on the doorstep, unconscious, with no one else in sight.”

 Astounded that I’d been unconscious for the better part of a day, but even more disappointed that this only further heightened the mystery, I reacted with sarcasm.
-“Was I in a picnic basket, with a change of nappies and a note from my mother?”
+“Was I in a picnic basket, wearing a nappy, with a note from my mother?”
 Thinking of the demon, I massaged the lump behind my ear.
 “And why did she bash me on the head?”

 “I’m not sure anyone bashed you.
-Perhaps after you lost consciousness you simply fell onto a rock.”
+After you lost consciousness, you may simply have fallen onto a rock.”

 “Why didn’t you put me in hospital for observation?
 Instead of just putting me to bed.”